German vaccine body backs fourth COVID-19 shot for most vulnerable | DW | 03.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Germany's vaccination commission has recommended second booster shots for people in coronavirus at-risk groups, including those aged over 70 or with suffering from immunodeficiency.
+Germany's vaccination commission has recommended second booster shots for people in coronavirus at-risk groups, including those aged over 70 or with immunodeficiencies.

 Germany's expert vaccine commission, the Standing Committee on Vaccination (STIKO), came out on Thursday in favor of fourth COVID-19 vaccine doses — or second booster shots — for people belonging to particularly at-risk groups.